-One week in Belize: a perfect itinerary for first-time visitors
+One week in Belize: the perfect itinerary

 Belize one-week itinerary overview